toshima/algorithms/README.md

 # algorithms

-Implementations of various algorithms for coding competitions
+This repo contains implementations of various standard algorithms that I can use in coding competitions